MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

 Complete the following steps to open a browser instance from Visual Studio Code.

-1. On the Activity Bar, choose **Microsoft Edge Tools** to open the Microsoft Edge Tools: Targets panel.
+1. On the Activity Bar, select **Microsoft Edge Tools** to open the **Microsoft Edge Tools: Targets** panel.

-1. On the Microsoft Edge Tools: Targets panel, choose **Launch Instance**.
+1. On the Microsoft Edge Tools: Targets panel, select **Launch Instance**.
 Microsoft Edge opens displaying a default page with guidance for more information.
 Also, the DevTools panel opens in Visual Studio Code.

     :::image type="complex" source="./media/edge-devtools-for-vscode-targets-launch.png" alt-text="Microsoft Edge and DevTools panel open in Visual Studio Code" lightbox="./media/edge-devtools-for-vscode-targets-launch.png":::
        Microsoft Edge and DevTools panel open in Visual Studio Code